-Only holders of our common stock of record at the close of business on April 21, 2014 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
-At the close of business on the Record Date, there were shares of our common stock issued and outstanding, excluding shares of common stock held as treasury stock are not entitled to be voted at the Annual Meeting.
+Only holders of our common stock of record at the close of business on April 14, 2015 (the "Record Date") are entitled to notice of and to vote at the Annual Meeting.
+At the close of business on the Record Date, there were 116,696,085 shares of our common stock issued and outstanding, excluding 23,124,303 shares of common stock held as treasury stock by the Company.
+Shares of common stock held as treasury stock are not entitled to be voted at the Annual Meeting.
 Each stockholder is entitled to one vote per share of common stock held on all matters to be voted on by our stockholders.
 Stockholders may not cumulate their votes in the election of directors.
 Unless the context requires otherwise, any reference to "shares" in this Proxy Statement refers to all shares of common stock entitled to vote at the Annual Meeting.
 The presence in person or by proxy at the Annual Meeting of the holders of a majority of the issued and outstanding shares entitled to vote at the Annual Meeting shall constitute a quorum.